-On November 28, 2017, the Alberta Used Oil Management Association (AUOMA) received notice that the Government of Alberta intends to transfer the used oil materials recycling program to the Alberta Recycling Management Authority (Alberta Recycling), the organization that oversees Alberta’s tire, electronics, and paint recycling programs.
-The decision was made as part of the government’s ongoing review of agencies, boards, and commissions.
+On October 1, 2018, Alberta’s used oil materials recycling program will transfer to Alberta Recycling, the organization that oversees Alberta’s tire, electronics, and paint recycling programs.
+The Government of Alberta first announced its intention on November 28, 2017, and followed this with regulatory changes on June 1, 2018.
+The government’s decision was made as part of its ongoing review of agencies, boards, and commissions.